Jack Williams (rugby league): 2023

 Williams played a total of 24 games for Cronulla in the 2023 NRL season as Cronulla finished sixth on the table.
-Williams played in the clubs 13-12 upset loss against the Sydney Roosters which ended their season.
+Williams played in the clubs 13–12 upset loss against the Sydney Roosters which ended their season.

 2024

 Williams played 25 games for Cronulla in the 2024 NRL season as the club finished 4th on the table and qualified for the finals.
 Williams played in all three of the clubs finals matches including their preliminary final loss to Penrith.

-On 1 October it was announced that Williams had signed a three year deal to join the Parramatta Eels until 2027.
+On 1 October it was announced that Williams had signed a three-year deal to join the Parramatta Eels until 2027.

 2025

-On 30 January, Williams was named in the Eels new leadership group after the club announced Mitch Moses as their new club captain.
+On 30 January, Williams was named in Parramatta's new leadership group after the club announced Mitchell Moses as their new club captain.

-Williams made his club debut for Parramatta in round 1 of the 2025 NRL season against Melbourne which saw the side lose 56-18.
+Williams made his club debut for Parramatta in round 1 of the 2025 NRL season against Melbourne which saw the side lose 56–18.

 On 29 March, it was announced that Williams would be ruled out for at least six weeks with a knee injury.

 Williams played 21 games for Parramatta in the 2025 NRL season as the club finished 11th on the table.
 Williams was later awarded with the Ken Thornett Medal after being named Parramatta's player of the season.
 On 6 October, Williams was named in the PM's XIII to face Papua New Guinea.

+2026

+Williams played every game for Parramatta in the 2026 NRL season as the club finished 13th on the table.
+In September, Williams was voted as Parramatta's player of the season along with Brian Kelly.